talestonini/talestonini.com-v0.5/src/main/resources/pages/About.md

 former not being maintained anymore and to give me a reason to play with [Cats](https://typelevel.org/cats/).
 This is at the database layer, implementing API calls to Cloud Firestore.
 - Packaging the app with [scalajs-bundler](https://scalacenter.github.io/scalajs-bundler/).

+###0.3.x
+- Added links that allow for sharing a post via LinkedIn and Twitter, and also for copying a post URL to the clipboard.